Blood Relatives (Millennium): Plot

-Catherine Black identifies Dickerson as an archetypal "lost child", raised in poor foster care and neglected.
-He visits funerals to connect with society, leaving her to wonder what has pushed him to murder.
-Meanwhile, Dickerson remains in hiding at the scrapyard, while Connor brings him food.
-Frank Black has noticed that the "S" carved in Tina's stomach matches that seen in the logo for Skorpion Salvage, the scrapyard Dickerson is hiding in.
+Catherine identifies Dickerson as an archetypal "lost child", raised and neglected in foster care; he visits funerals to connect with society.
+Meanwhile, Dickerson remains in hiding at the scrapyard while Connor brings him food.
+Black notices that the "S" carved in Tina's stomach matches that seen in the logo for the scrapyard.
 When he and the police arrive to find Dickerson, Connor is able to escape while the yard's dogs attack Dickerson.

-Catherine Black has found Dickerson's biological mother, a Mrs. Dechant (Lynda Boyd).
+Catherine finds Dickerson's biological mother, Mrs. Dechant (Lynda Boyd).
 Having given Dickerson up for adoption as a teenager, she is now a suburban housewife.
-Dickerson had tried several years previously to reconnect with her, though she wanted nothing to do with him.
-Catherine asks her for help, and she begrudgingly agrees to see her son.
-She recoils when he hugs her, blaming the government for making him what he is.
+Dickerson had previously tried to reconnect with her, though she wanted nothing to do with him; she begrudgingly agrees to see her son.
+Mrs. Dechant recoils when Dickerson hugs her, blaming the government for making him what he is.
 Rejected, Dickerson confesses to the murders.
-Connor is able to see all of this, his connection to it not yet uncovered.
-Frank Black is unconvinced that everything has been wrapped up, and realizes that Connor is involved—he wants Dickerson to himself.
+Black is unconvinced that everything has been wrapped up and realizes that Connor is involved—he wants Dickerson to himself.
 "Stop looking" was his message to Dickerson, to stop looking for affection anywhere else.

-Mrs. Dechant returns home, and is about to take a bath when she is attacked by Connor.
-Black has followed her, and interrupts the attack; he and Connor struggle, with Black almost being strangled until he is able to hold Connor under the bathwater until he stops fighting.
+Mrs. Dechant returns home and is about to take a bath when she is attacked by Connor.
+Black, having followed her, intervenes; he and Connor struggle, with Black almost being strangled until he is able to hold Connor under the bathwater until he stops fighting.
 Connor is arrested and charged, while the now-cleared Dickerson resumes circling obituaries in the newspaper.